bikeshaving/crank/docs/WIP.md

 })();
 ```

-`AsyncLabeledCounter` is an async version of the `LabeledCounter` example introduced earlier, and demonstrates several key differences between sync generator components and async generator components.
+`AsyncLabeledCounter` is an async version of the `LabeledCounter` example introduced earlier, and demonstrates several key differences between sync and async generator components.
 First, rather than using `while` or `for…of` loops, we now use a `for await…of` loop.
-This is possible because Crank contexts are also an async iterable of props, just as they are iterables of props.
+This is possible because Crank contexts are an async iterable of props, just as they are iterables of props.
 Second, you’ll notice that the async generators yield multiple times per iteration over `this`.
 While this is possible for sync generators, it wouldn’t necessarily make sense to do so because generators suspend at each yield, and upon resuming the props would be stale.
-In contrast, async generator components continuously resume after yielding.
-This explains why we don’t really use a `while` loop in an async generator function, we have to use a `for await…of` loop so the async generator can pause at the bottom of the loop.
-As we can see, this allows us to yield loading indicators before awaiting a promise.
+In contrast, async generator components are continuously resumed as they yield.
+To suspend the async generator component between updates, we rely on the `for await…of` loop, which pauses at the bottom when there are no pending updates.

 ### Responsive Loading Indicators
 The async components we’ve seen so far have been all or nothing, in the sense that the renderer cannot show anything until all components in the tree have fulfilled.
 This can be a problem when you have an async call which takes longer than expected; it would be nice if parts of the element tree could be shown without waiting, and if components which have yet to fulfill could be replaced with a loading indicator.

-Much has been written about loading indicators in UIs, and how we shouldn’t show them immediately because showing too many of them when the UI loads quickly can paradoxically make your UI seem less responsive.
-In Crank, we can use the async rules described for async functions above along with async generator functions to show loading indicators which wait a bit before showing.
+Because loading indicators which show immediately can paradoxically make your app seem less responsive, we can use the async rules described functions above along with async generator functions to show loading indicators which wait before showing.

 ```jsx
 async function Fallback ({wait = 1000, children}) {